Homotopy coherent structures: Homotopy coherent diagrams

 each of the maps denoted by ``$\rightarrowtail$'' given by an ordered injection of the vertices and each of the maps denoted ``$\twoheadrightarrow$'' given by an ordered surjection of the vertices.
 By the Yoneda lemma, $\DDelta$ is isomorphic to the full subcategory of $\cat{sSet}$ spanned by the standard simplices; the functor $\Delta^\bullet \colon \DDelta \hookrightarrow \cat{sSet}$ sending $[n]$ to the standard $n$-simplex $\Delta^n$ is referred to as the \emph{Yoneda embedding}.

 The standard simplices and maps between them generate the category $\cat{sSet}$ under gluing.
-That is, any simplicial set $X$ may be thought of as a triangulated space comprised of all of its simplices $\coprod_n X_n$ glued together along the face and degeneracy maps \eqref{eq:simp-set}.
-For a more leisurely introduction to simplicial sets, see \cite{riehl-leisurely}. \end{dig}
+That is, any simplicial set $X$ may be thought of as a triangulated space built by gluing in a standard simplex $\Delta^n$ for each $n$-simplex of $X$ along the face and degeneracy maps (\ref{eq:simp-set}).
+These intuitions can be formalized via a comparison adjunction

+obtained by applying Kan's construction \cite[1.5.1]{riehl-cathtpy} to the functor $\Delta^\bullet \colon \DDelta \to \cat{Top}$ that sends $[n] \in \DDelta$ to the geometric $n$-simplex $|\Delta^n|$.
+The right adjoint carries a space $Y$ to its \textbf{total singular complex}, the simplicial set whose $n$-simplices are continuous maps $|\Delta^n| \to Y$.
+The left adjoint carries a simplicial set $X$ to its \textbf{geometric realization}, a simplicial complex formed by gluing in a topological $n$-simplex for each $n$-simplex of $X$ along the face and degeneracy maps.\footnote{This adjunction defines an ``equivalence of homotopy theories'' in a sense made precise by the notion of Quillen equivalence between model categories \cite[\S II.3]{quillen}.} For a more leisurely introduction to simplicial sets, see \cite{riehl-leisurely}. \end{dig}

 A simplicial category is typically thought of as a category with objects together with mapping spaces (i.e., simplicial sets) between them.
 There is an alternate presentation of this data which will also be convenient in which an $n$-\emph{simplex} in a mapping space from $a$ to $b$ is encoded as an $n$-\emph{arrow} from $a$ to $b$.